sunainapati/sunainapati.github.io/About.md

 - Discrete Mathematics ( Taught by Professor V. Arvind and Amit Kumar Sinhababu).
 TAing in my fourth semester of Undergraduate.
 - Algebra 1 ( Taught by Professor Aditya Karnataki).
 TAed in my third semester.
 Note to students attending courses I am TAing:
-- If I am TAing your course, please feel free to ask me questions regarding coursework and problems.
+- Note 1: If I am TAing your course, please feel free to ask me questions regarding coursework and problems.
 I prefer if you ask me over email as I might be busy solving my own problems/ reading my own coursework.
 I will try to answer you in a few hours ( whenever I see your email).
-- My grading is in general very lenient and I do not cut marks for silly calculation errors or some typos ( unless the professor has asked me to grade harshly).
+- Note 2: My grading is in general very lenient and I do not cut marks for silly calculation errors or some typos ( unless the professor has asked me to grade harshly).
 So do not worry about that!

 # Miscellaneous
 - My MBTI type is INTJ-T and sorting hat thinks I am Ravenclaw ( although a few of my friends think that I should have gotten Slytherin).
 Yes, I am pretty good at communication and talking to people, but I prefer being alone, not disturbed and reading my own things.
 - (In case, after talking to me, you thought that I am different from other people socially): I am diagnosed with Bipolar disorder for which I take medications.
 I also tend to have extreme mood swings on days I accidentally do not take my medicines.
 My thoughts are very impulsive and are not filtered.
 Some days I would be absolutely low and not talk to anyone and some days I am very hyper and talking to a lot of people ( including a lot of strangers).
-- I love jigsaw puzzles ( preferably the ones that are not single-coloured as they are mostly just shape sorting).
+- I love solving jigsaw puzzles ( preferably the ones that are not single-coloured as they are mostly just shape sorting).